c-grimshaw/c-grimshaw/README.md

 - 👋 Hi, I’m @c-grimshaw.
-I'm an engineer in the military and a MASc candidate in Cybersecurity at RMC/Queen's in Canada.
+I'm an engineering officer in the military and a MASc candidate in Cybersecurity at RMC/Queen's in Canada.

-- 👀 I’m passionate about security, reverse-engineering, and learning best-practices
-- 🌱 I’m currently learning Windows internals, and host-based anomaly detection.
-- 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me-- Feel free to reach out here!
+Super passionate about software engineering, cattle dogs, and running.
+Currently into TUI programming!